 All the above examples illustrate how intricate the interaction between the signal and the brain is in recognizing things worth learning.
 The reward of learning is the best known indicator of learning quality.
 When students are happy, we are on the right track.
-When schools are the place of misery, we are failing on societal scale.
+When schools are the place of misery, we are failing on a societal scale.

-We love learning but we usually hate to be taught.
+We love learning, but we usually hate to be taught.
 Those feelings correlate with creativity, which can probably be explained by the fact that creative elaboration is essential for pattern completion that underlies comprehension.

 In learning, we decide what to investigate.
 The learntropy evaluation strictly depends on the status of the brain and current memory activations.
 In teaching, knowledge is dished out independent of what we think of it.
 Many students list boring subjects as their number one reason for disliking school.
 Not bullying, stress, or early waking.
 Excruciating boredom!
-I write about an astronomical difference between self-directed learning and learning at school here.
+I write about the astronomical difference between self-directed learning and learning at school here.
 It is all about the learn drive!

-I am amazed how many resources are wasted on research that looks for ways to keep kids interested during lectures and presentations, while it should be obvious that lectures are just a poor educational tool.
+I am amazed with how many resources are wasted on research that looks for ways to keep kids interested during lectures, while it should be obvious that lectures are just a poor educational tool.
 Eye contact analysis?
 Engagement analysis?
 Efforts to quantify passion?
 All kids are equipped with natural learn drive and our priority should be to ensure we do not destroy that drive.
 Force-feeding knowledge is the prime destroyer of the learn drive.
 In addition, there are many socioeconomic factors that prevent a great chunk of kids to thrive even in the best circumstances.
 Some kids will never show passion for learning.
 In most cases, it is not their fault.
 Only a tiny fraction are limited by disabilities, health, and less fortunate genetic endowments.
 The exponential decay in the learn drive with age is caused primarily by compulsory schooling.
 Passive lecturing is a huge contributor to that process.

 Naturally, there are lectures that work.
 Khan Academy is jam-packed with good examples.
 Even a spoken lecture with no slides can work.
 A TED talk on YouTube can be fun.
 It can satisfy the learn drive.
 MOOCs are founded on the principle that one rock-star teacher is better than thousands of rank-and-file teachers repeating the same mantra.
 You can learn a lot even if you are just a passive listener.
-There are conditions though: you need to be intensely curious about the subject, or you usually need to love the speaker.
+There are conditions though: you need to be intensely curious about the subject, or you need to love the speaker, or both.
 There is only one sure mechanism for ensuring the lecture is interesting: you need to choose it on your own!
 This is just one more aspect of the need for self-directed learning.

-In addition to choice, in lecturing, you definitely need a pause button in case you need to take a toilet break or quiet the hunger pangs.
+In addition to choice, in lecturing, you definitely need a pause button in case you need to take a toilet break, or quiet the hunger pangs.
 Nothing can ruin a lecture as effectively as a bursting bladder.
 Last but not least, most lectures could benefit from Netflix's Skip Intro feature.

 Naturally, the lecture will work best if you enhance it with your own creative thinking or even quick research.
-This is why pausing for a minute or for a day might be essential for learning efficiency.
-Against the claims of some psychiatrists, creative breaks and wandering have nothing to do with ADHD.
+This is why pausing for a minute, or for a day might be essential for learning efficiency.
+Against the claims of some psychiatrists, creative breaks and wandering mind have nothing to do with ADHD.
 As long as they are remotely relevant, they are hallmarks of great learning.